abdullahgk/Oracle-Database/README.md

 # Oracle-Database
-Homework donw with using pl/sql
+Homework done by using pl/sql